JEE Counselling Logo

 What is the eligibility criteria for JEE Main 2026?

-Eligibility criteria for JEE Main 2026: (1) No age limit - there is no upper or lower age restriction, (2) Educational qualification - must have passed Class 12 or equivalent in 2024, 2025, or appearing in 2026, (3) Required subjects - Physics, Mathematics, and one of Chemistry/Biology/Biotechnology/Technical Vocational subject, (4) Minimum marks - 75% aggregate (65% for SC/ST/PwD) in qualifying examination, (5) Number of attempts - 3 consecutive years from the year of passing Class 12.
+Eligibility for JEE Main 2026: (1) No age limit, (2) Must have passed Class 12 in 2025 or 2026 (or appearing in 2026), (3) Required subjects — Physics, Mathematics, and one of Chemistry/Biology/Biotechnology, (4) Minimum 75% aggregate (65% for SC/ST/PwD) in Class 12, (5) Maximum 3 consecutive years of attempts from the year of passing Class 12.

 What is the exam pattern for JEE Main 2026 Paper 1 (B.Tech)?